Nomusa Dube-Ncube

-Nomusa Dube-Ncube is a South African politician and former diplomat who has been the 9th Premier of KwaZulu-Natal since August 2022.
-A member of the African National Congress, she is the first woman to hold the office.
+Nomusa Dube-Ncube is a South African politician and former diplomat who was the 9th Premier of KwaZulu-Natal from August 2022 to June 2024.
+She currently serves as Deputy Minister of Higher Education and Training since 22 July 2025.
+A member of the African National Congress, she is the first woman to hold the office of being the Premier of KwaZulu-Natal.
+She was succeeded by Thami Ntuli.

 Previously, she served as the Member of the Executive Council (MEC) for Cooperative Governance and Traditional Affairs from July 2009 to May 2019, as the MEC for Economic Development, Tourism and Environmental Affairs from May 2019 until November 2020, and as the MEC for Finance from November 2020 until her appointment as premier in August 2022.
 Prior to serving in the legislature, she was South Africa's ambassador to the Czech Republic.

 Early life

-Born in KwaMashu, Dube-Ncube holds a master's degree in public administration.
-She is currently completing her doctoral degree in the same field.
+Born in KwaMashu, Dube-Ncube is Doctor of Administration a qualification she completed in 2025 from the University of KWAZULU-NATAL.
+She holds a master's degree in public administration.
 She also holds diplomas in public management, management and leadership as well as training and development.

 Political career

 Dube-Ncube served as the mayor of the North Central council before it was merged into the eThekwini Metropolitan Municipality in 2000.
 She then served as chief whip of the eThekwini council until her appointment as ambassador to the Czech Republic.
 She was elected to the KwaZulu-Natal Legislature in May 2009 and the ANC appointed her as chief whip.
 She held this position until July 2009, when premier Zweli Mkhize appointed her to the position of MEC for Cooperative Governance and Traditional Affairs.
 Senzo Mchunu was elected premier in 2013, and Mchunu reappointed her to her position.
 Dube-Ncube remained in the position following Willies Mchunu's election as premier in May 2016.

-In May 2019, she appointed MEC for Economic Development, Tourism and Environmental Affairs by the newly elected premier, Sihle Zikalala.
+In May 2019, she was appointed MEC for Economic Development, Tourism and Environmental Affairs by the newly elected premier, Sihle Zikalala.
 On 17 November 2020, Dube-Mncube was appointed MEC for Finance, replacing Ravi Pillay.

 In January 2022, The Mercury reported that Dube-Ncube was vying for the position of provincial chairperson of the ANC ahead of the party's provincial elective conference to be held by July 2022.
 She had been endorsed by the provincial African National Congress Women's League.
 At the conference on 23 July 2022, she qualified for nomination to contest the provincial chairperson position and was nominated from the floor, but she didn't meet the required 25% threshold of support from delegates to qualify for the voting ballot.